Hank-Rutherford-Hill/How-To-Create-a-Basic-Honeynet-In-Azure/README.md

 5. Once we've restarted the SQL server, right click your server under the Object Explorer and select disconnect.
 This will log us out of the server.

-6. Under the Object Expolorer, you'll see "Connect" with a plug next to it.
+6. Under the Object Explorer, you'll see "Connect" with a plug next to it.
 Click the plug, and a login window will come up.

 7. Select SQL Server Authentication from the dropdown under the "Authentication" section, put "sa" in the login box, and type an ```INCORRECT``` password.
 Continue to fail a login at least 3-4 more times.
 We are about to check in the Event Viewer that both failed and successful logins are being logged.